 English language proficiency

-- students learning English as an additional language or dialect who are migrants, refugees or humanitarian entrants or the children of migrants, refugees or humanitarian entrants
+- students learning English as an additional language or dialect (EAL/D) who are migrants, refugees or humanitarian entrants or the children of migrants, refugees or humanitarian entrants

 - This loading may be allocated as a teaching component, as flexible funding or a combination of both.

 - Teaching allocations should be filled by qualified EAL/D teachers wherever possible.

 - Flexible funding can be used to employ EAL/D teaching staff, to provide EAL/D professional learning for teachers or bilingual support for students.

 - This loading may be combined with funding from other sources to support the needs of EAL/D students.

 - Strategic Improvement Plans must outline how the needs of EAL/D students will be addressed.
 Accountability for the effective use of the EAL/D funding to improve student learning occurs through the annual report.

 The English as an additional language or dialect learning progression, developed by the Australian Curriculum Assessment and Reporting Authority (ACARA), is used to assess students’ phases of English language proficiency.
 English language proficiency is described as one of 4 phases: